jony255/libSSD1306-example/machine-files/README.md

 you tell the linker to garbage collect unused sections.
 This will throw out unused sections (i.e. functions) from your binary.

-### bluepill.ini (target machine)
+### bluepill.ini (host machine)

-This files defines all of the bluepill specific compiler/`meson` flags of the project and uses the flag defined in `embedded-common-flags.ini`.
-Additionally, it defines the target machine's environment. `libSSD1306` doesn't make use of this information but getting in the habit of defining this section can prove to be beneficial in some of your future projects which incorporate `meson`.
+This file defines all of the bluepill specific compiler/`meson` flags of the project and uses the flag defined in `embedded-common-flags.ini`.
+Additionally, it defines the host machine's environment (i.e. the bluepill). `libSSD1306` doesn't make use of this information but getting in the habit of defining this section can prove to be beneficial in some of your future projects which incorporate `meson`.

 ## Using a different toolchain